cprg210/cprg210.github.io/_posts/2020-07-14-day-13-model-custom-modules.md

 - [EJS tag reference](https://www.npmjs.com/package/ejs#tags)

 ### Activity objectives
+1. Choose an engine: Pug/EJS
+2. Convert your Assignment 2 html files to view files.

+By the end of this activity, you should have no static html files in your `public` directory.
+They should be moved to your `views` directory.

 ## Topic 2: Model fixtures with `require()` and `module.exports`
 We will discuss the model in deeper detail.